imker25/gpsa/ReadMe.md

         Tell if "ElevationOverDistance.csv" should be created for each track.
 The files will be locate in tmp dir.
   -skip-error-exit
-        Use this flag if you don't want to abort the program during track file processing errors -suppress-duplicate-out-put
+        Use this flag if you don't want to abort the program during track file processing errors -summary string
+        Tell if you want to get a summary report.
+Possible values are [only additional none ] (default "none") -suppress-duplicate-out-put
         Suppress the output of duplicate output lines.
 Duplicates are detected by timestamps.
 Output with non valid time data may still contains duplicates.
   -verbose